Redefining Digital Health Interfaces with Large Language Models: Discussion

 \section{Discussion}

 Large Language Models hold substantial promise for the medical domain, particularly in augmenting digital workflows and improving efficiency in healthcare delivery.
-The ability to integrate external tools and functionality with LLMs paves the way for innovative applications and can overcome limitations of LLMs, such as the potential to hallucinate.
+The ability to integrate external tools and functionality with LLMs paves the way for innovative applications and can overcome limitations of LLMs, such as hallucinations.
+Doing so offers a potential transformation for how clinicians interact with digital tools and could help overcome the challenges of deploying clinical AI models.

 We have demonstrated how LLMs can provide a unique interface between healthcare professionals and clinical predictive models, such as risk scores.
-Our approach is scalable and requires no additional training, although approaches that improve with use could be yet more powerful.
-Additionally, we aim to mitigate the problem of LLM hallucination and ensure that actionable advice is anchored in approved clinical resources.
+In particular, we developed a novel risk score for incidence of CVD using automated machine learning and developed LLM-based interfaces for our model and QRisk3 \cite{Hippisley-Cox2017CVD}, the current recommended risk score in the UK for CVD.
+Our approach is scalable and does not require any additional training of the language model, although approaches that improve with use could be yet more powerful.
+Additionally, we aim to mitigate the problem of hallucination by ensuring that actionable advice is anchored in approved clinical resources, contrasting several previous applications of LLMs in medicine that focused exclusively on the knowledge and information learned by LLMs.

+Numerous considerations exist before, during, and after assessing an individual's prognosis (Table \ref{tbl:questions}).
+Currently, clinicians must access these tools via fixed user interfaces or application programming interfaces (APIs), with existing interfaces typically only calculating risk.
+Through an LLM-based interface, practitioners can obtain substantial additional information about the risk score, its development and methodology, the prediction issued, and related medical guidelines, in a manner that specifically addresses their needs or questions without providing superfluous information.

+In this paper, we have focused on clinicians interacting with digital tools.
+However, there are numerous stakeholders in healthcare in addition to clinicians, such as patients, regulators, and administrators, each with different goals and requirements \cite{Imrie2023}.
+Our framework and approach could be applied to improve digital health interfaces for these alternate stakeholders.
+While this could have additional challenges, there are potentially even more substantial benefits for such individuals, given the differences in requirements, knowledge, and familiarity with digital health technology, among other factors.

+While LLMs have general capabilities, they can lack domain-specific knowledge.
+This has led to the development of medical-focused LLMs, either by training new LLMs from scratch \cite{Luo2022,taylor2022galactica,Yang2022large} or by adapting existing general-purpose LLMs \cite{Singhal2023}.
+While we showed using such specialist LLMs is not required, they could be readily incorporated due to the modularity of our approach.
+This could further enhance the functionality of LLM-based interfaces.